 The earlobes can become damaged due to repetitive stretching or an accident.
 The most common cause of earlobe damage is long-term wearing of heavy earrings that gradually sink deeper into the lobe.
 People who may have chosen to stretch their earlobes in the past with “gauging” may now want to correct those effects.
-Drooping, torn or gauged earlobes can be repaired with earlobe surgery to restore a natural appearance.
+Drooping, torn or gauged earlobes can be repaired with earlobe surgery.*

 Board-certified plastic surgeon Dr. Jennifer Harrington has extensive experience in reconstructive surgery, including earlobe repair.
 She’ll talk with you about your hopes for earlobe reconstruction and explain the details of the procedure during your initial consultation.